pollopollo-org/chat-bot/README.md

 In order to deploy to chat-bot to the server then please go through the following steps:

+1. Clone the repository on the server
+2. Navigate to the recently created `chat-bot` folder
-1. Make a file called dbData.json in the root of the project containing mySQL credentials (see template below)
+3. Make a file called `dbData.json` in the root of the project containing mySQL credentials (see template below)
-2. Run the command `npm install` int the root of the project
+4. Run the command `npm install` in the root of the project
-3. Run the command `tsc` locally in the root of the project
+5. Run the command `tsc` in the root of the project
-4. Upload all files in the project to the a new folder called `chat-bot` *except* the folder `node_modules` and `conf.js`
-6. Run `npm install` on the server within the `chat-bot` folder
-7. Run the command `npm run start` to start the bot
+6. Run `yarn go` or `npm run start` to start the bot
+7. Input the password for the chat-bot while it's outputting to the console

-### dbData.json template
+## dbData.json template
 ```json
 {
     "host": "your.host.com",